 In many homes, curtains represent little more than a necessity.
 Without them, our private abodes would be vulnerable to unwanted sunlight and peering eyes.
-But whether in the bedroom, dining room, or any room in-between, curtains also present an opportunity to flex your design skills.
+But whether in the bedroom, living room, or any room in between, curtains also present an opportunity to flex your design skills.

 Do you need window coverings in your kitchen?
 Not always.
-Even if curtains or blinds aren’t a requirement, though, they can elevate your kitchen to a whole new level of style and luxury.
+Even if curtains or blinds aren’t required, though, they can elevate your kitchen to a whole new level of style and luxury.

 Keep reading for the best kitchen curtain ideas and how to implement them in your own home.
 You’ll quickly see what you’re missing out on with bare windows.

 See more about - The Best Kitchen Ideas

 Blinds are easily one of the most efficient ways to add privacy and dress up your kitchen window.
 They also have a poor (and unfair) reputation for looking cheap.

 Rather than installing plastic , go with faux or solid wood ones.
 These look quite high-end without actually costing much more than a set of plastic .
 You can find even the most basic Venetian in countless colors, so choose one to match or complement your walls.